network-automation/aggregate_resources/README.md

 To view the playbook [click here](oldway.yml).

 ## Using aggregate Method
+The aggregate method will run the task once (vs the loop method running X times) and send the list of VLANs in bulk as one data structure.

 Run the playbook that uses a `aggregate` loop like this:
 ```bash
 ansible-playbook newway.yml